-Review these steps for setting up your Excel file prior to creating a new Sticky with Ideate Sticky for Revit.
+Review these steps for preparing your Excel file prior to creating a new Sticky with Ideate Sticky for Revit.

 Ideate Sticky uses Excel's Print Area as a way defining the data that will be imported

 into Revit.
 If you do not set a Print Area, Ideate Sticky will automatically define a print area based on the extents of the file.
 To explicitly set the Print Area in Excel:

 NOTE: The Print Area is saved when the file is saved.

 It is recommended that you limit the size of your Print Area to a size that will fit within the boundaries of your Revit sheet size.
 For reference, an imperial "E1" sheet using 9 point font will hold approximately 152 rows within Excel while a metric "A1" sheet using 8 point font will hold approximately 143 rows.
 Sample metric and imperial Excel templates are provided within the Ideate Sticky Samples Files for Revit Modeling folder.
 If you need to split your Excel worksheet into multiple pages, refer to the Help topic: Manage the Size of a Sticky with Ideate Sticky for Revit.

 If you are using multiple worksheets (a.k.a. 'tabs') within Excel, make note of the worksheet from which you intend to import the data.
 It is useful to give the worksheet a logical name.
 The name of the worksheet will become the default name of the Sticky.
 If you change this name after the Sticky is created, it will fail on an update or auto-update process.
 Use the ‘Update From’ button to fix this issue.

 Ideate Sticky will show gridlines (which are different than Borders) according to the Page Setup>Gridlines setting within Excel.
 This setting is typically turned off.
 To turn on the gridlines in Excel, use the Page Setup dialog as shown...